Director: William Frey

 At Michigan he has directed projects with the National Science Foundation, NICHD Center for Population Research, NIA, and several foundations.
 He has contributed to the 1995 President's National Urban Policy Report, to HUD's State of the Cities 2000 report, and to the Russell Sage Foundation's Census research series.
 He has been a consultant to the US Census Bureau, a Fellow at the Urban Land Institute, and a contributing editor to American Demographics magazine.

 Manager: John Paul DeWitt

-JP DeWitt came to SSDAN in 2001 and has extensive experience spotting and writing about census trends.
+JP DeWitt has extensive experience spotting and writing about census trends.
 He is a co-author of The Allyn and Bacon Social Atlas of the United States (2008) and the Census Bureau publication, A Compass for Understanding and Using American Community Survey Data: What the Media Need to Know.

 Nick Martens: Nick is an undergraduate studying political science and economics.
 The relationship between economic opportunity and geography interests him, in addition to the redistricting process.
 At SSDAN, Nick manages email campaigns and cleans data.